 You can also finish your steaks with a homemade compound butter or a pan sauce made with butter, garlic, and fresh herbs.

-FAQ’s about Cooking Steak on the Griddle
+FAQ’s about How to Cook Steak on a Griddle

 As you can see there is a lot of information that goes into cooking griddle steaks, and much of it is based on personal preference and how you like your steaks done.
 Here are some other questions that you may be wondering about: